computational-psychology/hrl/README.md

 ### Installation ###

-- Set the desired build path for the libraries in make.inc with the BUILDDIR variable, and the desired path for the python libraries with the PYDIR.
-By default the python libraries will be installed in /usr/local/lib for all users, but this requires sudo access to install.
-- Run make at the base of the hrl directory with sudo access if required, and with a 'nodpx' argument if no datapixx is module is required
-- If you modified PYDIR, add PYDIR to your PYTHONPATH.
-Otherwise the default path should allow python to detect the libraries automatically.
-- Move misc/hrlrc to ~/.hrlrc and edit it to comply with your system.
+HRL uses distutils for installation.
+Simply run 'sudo python setup.py install' at the root of the source directory.
+Note that HRL is currently python 2 compatible only.

 ##### Dependencies #####

-- Required: pygame
+- Required: pygame, pyopengl
-- Optional: pydatapixx, pyoptical (depends on pyserial)
+- Optional: pydatapixx, pyoptical, pyserial

 ### Usage ###

+Installing HRL installs both the libraries for developing experiments, as well as scripts for running calibrations, tests, and other features.
+The libraries are installed under the base module 'hrl'.
+The scripts can be accessed by running 'hrl-util' at the command line.

-##### Finding Documentation #####
+##### Documentation #####

-- Start IPython
-- Import HRL: from hrl import *
-- Create and hrl instance: hrl = HRL(...)
-- Examine module documentation: hrl?
-- Access HRL method documentation: hrl.method?
-- Using IPython to interact with an hrl instance can be very helpful while designing an experiment.

-##### Developing an Experiment #####
+- HRL docstrings can be accessed via pydoc.
+Running 'pydoc hrl' will display an introductory help file which in turn will explain where exactly to find the rest of the documentation.
+- Running 'hrl-util' at the command line without any arguments will display another introductory help file, overviewing the various scripts that can be run via hrl-util.

-- A demonstration experiment is available under scripts/experiments/sacha and is a good reference for how to design an experiment with HRL.
-You may want to copy it as a starting point for your experiment.
+- A heavily documented example experiment is available under examples/sacha.
+Beginning with a copy of examples/sacha is recommended for first time users who wish to code a new experiment.
-- If you want to use gamma correction, generate lut.txt with the hrl.lut module (see below), and pass it to an hrl instance with hrl = HRL(...,lut='LUT.txt')

-##### Calibrating Hardware #####

-- The directory scripts/calibration

-##### Building a Lookup Table #####
+##### Calibration #####

-- 'from hrl import lut'
-- Read the lookup table documentation with 'lut?' and follow them.
-The end result is a file 'lut.txt'.
+- HRL comes with scripts for developing a gamma correction Lookup Table (LUT) as well as various tests for calibrating the scientific hardware.
+Currently these are deprecated and will be updated soon.